COCC Quick Facts

 - Information Office is open Mon. - Thurs. from 7:30 a.m. to 5:45 p.m.
 (6 p.m. on Wednesdays) and Friday 7:30 a.m. - 5 p.m.

 Oregon State University, OSU-Cascades

 - Students are able to move seamlessly from COCC to OSU courses with the dual admission program.

-- See COCC catalog for a list of current programs or visit OSU-Cascades.
+- See COCC College Catalog for a list of current programs or visit OSU-Cascades.

 Student Activities and Services

 |CAP Services (Career Services, Counseling, Advising and Placement Testing)||(541) 383-7200|

 |Mazama Gym, including Club and Intramural Sports||(541) 383-7760|